Burlington Industries: History

-In 1923 J. Spencer Love founded a textile corporation in Burlington, North Carolina.
-Love and his father brought $50,000 worth in machinery from a factory they had sold in Gastonia to Burlington, and also invested $200,000 that they had earned from the sale of the Gastonia plant, as well as selling an additional $200,000 worth of stock to local residents.
+On November 6, 1923 J. Spencer Love founded a textile corporation in Burlington, North Carolina.
+Love and his father brought to Burlington $50,000 worth of machinery from a factory they had sold in Gastonia, NC, and also invested $200,000 that they had earned from the sale of the Gastonia plant, as well as selling an additional $200,000 worth of stock to local residents.
 In early 1924 Love began construction on the Pioneer Plant and a mill village of 70 houses known as Piedmont Heights.
 The mill opened with about 200 workers.
 The operation initially produced cotton products without much success, but the company's situation improved once Love adopted rayon as the mill's fabric for manufacture shortly after it had been introduced to the Southern market.
 Love had a second mill built in 1928 and opened a sales office in New York City the following year.

 During the Great Depression demand for rayon dramatically increased as it was a cheaper substitute for silk.
 Love acquired faltering textile mills across central North Carolina and fitted them with new looms that could process rayon.
 By 1935 Love operated the largest rayon-weaving operation in the United States.
 That year he moved his corporate headquarters to Greensboro.
 By 1936 he owned 22 factories in 9 locales.
 The following year he unified the plants as the Burlington Mills Corporation and had it listed on the New York Stock Exchange.
 Burlington Mills exclusively produced rayon until 1938 when it began making hosiery.

 During World War II Burlington Mills sold nylon parachute cloth to the United States government.
 About 4,000 male employees served in the war and were replaced by female workers.
 Following the war the company diversified its operations, offering cotton and nylon commercial products, and it rapidly expanded.
 It also invested $50 million in revamping and expanding its facilities.
 In 1952 it became the first textile corporation to create a television advertisement.
 By then it was the largest synthetic textile producer in the world, overseeing 73 facilities and 31,000 workers.
 Three years later the company was reorganized as Burlington Industries with nine different divisions.
 In 1961 Fortune listed Burlington Industries as the 48th largest American corporation, with sales of $913 million and 62,000 employees in and outside of the country.
 Love died the following year and the company came under new management.
-In 1970 the company opened a new headquarters building in Greensboro, designed by Odell Associates.